Deckers Brands: Teva

 Thatcher added a nylon ankle strap to a traditional thong-style sandal, thus creating the first sports sandal.
-Thatcher patented his invention and signed an agreement with the shoemaker California Pacific to manufacture the shoes, while he marketed the "amphibious utility sandals" as their salesman, selling 200 pairs the first year.
+Thatcher patented his invention and signed an agreement with the shoemaker California Pacific to manufacture the shoes.
+He marketed the "amphibious utility sandals" as their salesman, selling 200 pairs the first year.
 Although it was effective water sports footwear, it proved less effective for regular sports, as the first Teva users often complained of blisters between the first and second toes caused by the thong-style strapping system.
-However, in 1984 a sudden high demand of Teva sandals arose as young Americans found the sandal fashionable.
+However in 1984 demand for Teva sandals suddenly increase as young Americans found the sandal fashionable.
 California Pacific then claimed rights over the Teva name and patent, stating that Thatcher was merely an employee of their company.
 Thatcher sued California Pacific and won his case the following year, severing links with California Pacific.
-He then started the Tevas company in Flagstaff, Arizona.
+He then started the Teva company in Flagstaff, Arizona.

 In late 1985, Thatcher set up an exclusive licensing agreement with Deckers Corporation to manufacture and distribute Teva sandals.
 Deckers eventually obtained exclusive rights to Teva, including US patent #4,793,075 for the basic design and a trademark for the brand name.
-The sandal was redesigned, creating the Universal Strapping System.
-The first model, called "Hurricane", is the basis of all Teva sandals.
+The sandal was redesigned, creating the "Universal Strapping System".
+The strapping system includes a heel strap that goes around the ankle to prevent the sandal from sliding off, and a side strap that prevents the sandal from stretching in awkward positions where injury could occur.
+Each strap is connected to the others by triangular "rings".
+The basic model consists of a two-layer sole; the inner sole is softer and serves as the footbed, and most models come with arch support and Microban Zinc, a technology that reduces odor and kills bacteria.
+The outer sole is harder and is formulated to have a good grip on wet surfaces.

 On November 25, 2002, Deckers Outdoor Cooperation acquired the worldwide Teva patents, trademarks, and other assets from Mark Thatcher.
-Teva sandals are currently manufactured in China, Vietnam, and Cambodia.

-Construction

-The basic model consists of a two-layer sole: